tonysyu/tonysyu.pelican/content/posts/source-control-for-scientists-and-soloists.rst

   command-line though, there are tools to help you out---see below.)
 * Good commit messages are important
    - Bad:   "update code"
-   - Good:  "Add calculate_standard_error function", "Fix for NaNs"
+   - Good:  "Add calculate_standard_error function", "Fix for NaN inputs"

 This describes git usage from the perspective of someone who's comfortable using the command line.
 Since programming isn't the focus of many scientists, you may not be as comfortable on the command line.
 Fear not: There are many GUI clients for git.
-I can't really throw my weight behind any of them since I don't use any of them, but `SourceTree`_ and `SmartGit`_ both look pretty decent.
+I can't really throw my weight behind any of them since I don't use any of them, but `SourceTree`_ and `SmartGit`_ both look pretty popular.

 In the end, I don't think I was successful in converting any of my fellow scientists to use source control.
 The problem is that it takes a bit of